Here’s What Conor McGregor Messaged Coach After Floyd Mayweather Agreed To Fight

 ” … If you take an MMA fighter and you put him in a kickboxing match or a wrestling match, or a self-defense situation, the rules of engagement certainly change and that will affect your strategy, but the fundamentals of timing, of distance, of range, of how to hit hard, different striking techniques, they will remain the same.”

-Thankfully, we’ll learn if that sentiment is true once Saturday arrives.
+Thankfully, we’ll learn whether that sentiment is true once Saturday arrives.
 And, according to McGregor, it won’t take long for him to teach everyone — especially Mayweather — a lesson.

 Thumbnail photo via Joe Camporeale/USA TODAY Sports Images